bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 25, 2003

 Tangle Ridge is just a hike, but the scenery is inspiring.
-Dinah and I started at Tangle Falls, going up the trail for Wilcox Pass.
+Caroline, Dinah and I started at Tangle Falls, going up the trail for Wilcox Pass.
 Half an hour later, we turned left onto a drainage.
-Look for cairns marking the point of exit from the trail.
-We followed the side trail through the trees as climbed above the left side of the drainage.
+Look for cairns marking the exit from the trail.
+We followed the side trail through the trees as we climbed above the left side of the drainage.
 After reaching scree slopes, we continued to the summit.

 Tangle Ridge from Mount Nigel